 - Must be two years after starting the graduate program at the time of application.

 - Must not be a prior recipient of a PHF Graduate Assistantship.

-Priority will be given to students originally from Houghton, Keweenaw, Baraga or Ontonagon counties.
-Nonresident students and international students are encouraged to apply if their health research is applicable to health needs and job shortages of our local community (obesity research, rural health, medical informatics, drug delivery and lab testing, physical therapy, etc.).
+Priority will be given to students originally from Houghton, Keweenaw, Baraga, or Ontonagon County.
+Nonresident students and international students are encouraged to apply if their health research is applicable to the health needs of and job shortages in our local community (obesity research, rural health, medical informatics, drug delivery and lab testing, physical therapy, etc.).